 Tourney at Ashford

 In 209AC a tournament was held in Ashford.
 Maekar was there to see his sons Daeron and Aerion compete.
 His fourth son Aegon was to squire for Daeron.
-The Ashford Tourney proved disastrous for Maekar and his sons.
-Daeron drank himself into a stupor before reaching the tournament, Aegon joined the service of the hedge knight Dunk in a disguise as "Egg", and Aerion shamed himself during the joust by killing his opponent's horse.
+The tourney at Ashford Meadow proved disastrous for Maekar and his sons.
+Daeron drank himself into a stupor before reaching the tournament, Aegon joined the service of the hedge knight Duncan the Tall in a disguise as "Egg", and Aerion shamed himself during the joust by killing his opponent's horse.
 When Dunk attacked Aerion to defend an innocent puppeteer and Aerion demanded a trial by combat, Maekar supported Aerion's call for vengeance as well as Daeron's accusation that Dunk had kidnapped Aegon.